 During 2011, 12 drill holes consisting of 4,265m were completed.
 The drilling program covered an area which begins south of the old caved or closed portals of the historic Meadow Creek Mine and extends about 1,000m north of these portals.
-The completed drilling covered 1,500m of strike length and a maximum of 500m down dip and drilling resumed in early 2012, and between January 1 and June 30, 2012, 45 holes totaling 13,406m were completed.
-This drilling focused on the northern portion of the mineral resource area and consisted of in-fill and step-out drilling.
+The completed drilling covered 1,500m of strike length and a maximum of 500m down dip and drilling resumed in early 2012, and between January 1 and September 30, 2012, 48 holes totaling 13,585m were completed.
+This drilling focused on in-fill and step-out drilling of the mineral resource area and drilling is continuing.